This post contains affiliate links.

 - To record a podcast at home, choose a place and time of the day to avoid unwanted noises and interruptions that can affect your mood or inspiration (car traffic, dog barking, ambulance siren, children playing or crying, old air conditioner sound, household appliances, etc.).

-- Many famous podcasts were created and are still being produced inside a closet, a studio office or a basement with thick carpets and curtains.
+- Many famous podcasts were created and are still being produced inside a closet, a studio office, or a basement with thick carpets and curtains.
 You can remove most of the reverb and unwanted sounds using noise removal plugins, which come with your DAW.

-- If you are in a situation when it is really difficult to avoid 100% an unwanted noise, just make a sound with your tongue a couple of times, and then go back to the last things you said (last sentence, line, paragraph, etc.).
+- If you are in a situation where it is really difficult to avoid 100% unwanted noise, just make a sound with your tongue a couple of times, and then go back to the last things you said (last sentence, line, paragraph, etc.).
 In a few words: repeat what you (or your guests) had just said, so you can easily delete the unwanted sections and keep the good parts to complete the audio track.

-With a little budget you can get Waves Clarity VX to reduce or even remove all the noises in your recording, to make your podcast sound really good.
+With a little budget, you can get Waves Clarity VX to reduce or even remove all the noises in your recording, to make your podcast sound really good.

 - Once you have chosen the place where you will record your podcast, make sure you have enough space on a table and a chair for each participant.
 Make sure there are no objects that can be pushed or hit during the recording.